notcallumfisher/open-chat/README.md

 Clients are assigned unique names and colours for differentiation.

-These identities are then stored in memory, which is erased when the server closes.
+These identities are cached per IP address in memory, which is erased when the server closes.

 Render closes the server after a period of inactivity.